Top Temples & Places of Worship in Mumbai

 Sitting on an islet just off the coast, the Haji Ali Dargah is one of Mumbai’s most recognisable landmarks.
 A long causeway connects it to the mainland, and at high tide the path can be submerged, so timing your visit around the tide is essential.

-- Etiquette: Modest dress is expected.
-Women and men both visit; head covering is appreciated.
+- Etiquette: modest dress is expected.
+Both women and men visit; head covering is appreciated.
 The causeway has vendors selling flowers and chadars to offer at the shrine.

 Jama Masjid, Crawford Market area

-- Best time to visit: Outside the five daily prayer times if you are visiting as a sightseer; be especially considerate during Friday prayers.
+- Best time to visit: outside the five daily prayer times if you are visiting as a sightseer; be especially considerate around Friday prayers.

-- Etiquette: Dress modestly, remove shoes before entering, and avoid visiting during prayer congregation unless you are there to pray.
+- Etiquette: dress modestly, remove shoes before entering, and avoid the prayer congregation unless you are there to pray.

 Churches with history and calm